|Survey name||The Labour Force Survey (Household dataset)|

 How we collect the data, main data sources and accuracy

 The Labour Force Survey (LFS) is a quarterly social survey of the resident population in private households in the UK.
 It covers people in private households, NHS accommodation and students in halls of residence whose parents live in the UK.
 The main purpose of the survey is to provide information on the UK labour market, but it includes data on a variety of other variables such as marital status and living arrangements.
 The survey does not cover the 2% of the population who live in communal establishments such as prisons and nursing homes.

 Each quarter's LFS sample is composed of approximately 40,000 households containing around 100,000 individuals.
 Families and households data are produced using the LFS household dataset.
 The household dataset ensures that the weight given to each member of the same household is the same, which differs from the person-level dataset.

-The LFS household datasets are produced twice a year (one for the April to June quarter, and one for the October to December quarter).
+The LFS household datasets are produced on a quarterly basis.
 Families and households estimates use the April to June quarter each year as this includes the mid-year point (30 June).
-Other publications, such as Families and the labour market and Working and workless households, also use the April to June quarter of the LFS.
+Other publications, such as Population estimates by marital status and living arrangements and Families and the labour market, also use the April to June quarter of the LFS.

 More information on the LFS can be found in the Labour Force Survey user guide.

 More detail on why the LFS was chosen as the best source of data to use for this publication can be found in Section 7 Other information.

 Weighted estimates from the Labour Force Survey (LFS) are calculated for each year for the various families and households breakdowns; by union status and presence of children for family types and by size of household, family type and age for households (see table breakdown in Section 5 Quality characteristics of the families and households).
 The weighted estimates are of numbers of families and households and are provided at the UK level, although some of these estimates are presented as proportions throughout the bulletin.